Eden-06/CROM/README.md

 ## Installation

+1. Make sure you have Java 1.7 installed and set as default for the whole *Eclipse Workbench* **(Very Important)**
-1. Clone the repository to your Eclipse installation
+2. Clone the repository to your Eclipse installation
-2. Open the \*.genmodel and Reload it (using the *model/crom\_l1\_composed.ecore* file)
+3. Open the \*.genmodel and Reload it (using the *model/crom\_l1\_composed.ecore* file)
-3. Afterwards, generate all classes via the context menu of the *.genmodel
+4. Afterwards, generate all classes via the context menu of the *.genmodel

 ## Requirements for the Code Generator